-"A detailed planning application for 85 new homes in the Canalside area of Wichelstowe has been submitted by architects Metropolitan Workshop on behalf of Swindon Borough Council.
+Planning permission granted in November 2017 for 85 new homes in the Canalside area of Wichelstowe, Swindon.
+Stonewood Design have worked in collaboration with architects Metropolitan Workshop.
 The choice of 1, 2, 3 and 4 bed homes for sale will be located to the north of the existing Waitrose store and be situated along both banks of the canal.
+Construction will start in 2018.

 Cllr Toby Elliott, Swindon Borough Council’s Cabinet Member for Strategic Planning and Sustainability, said: “Earlier in the year I promised diggers in the ground at Wichelstowe; and we are already seeing this.
 This high quality development sets a benchmark for where I want the rest of Middle and West Wichel to go.
 Swindon deserves the very best quality homes and this development delivers this in spades.
 These plans are testament to the hard work of my team over many months.”